hashicorp/go-retryablehttp/README.md

 request body to be "rewound" if the initial request fails so that the full request can be attempted again.

+In order to try the same request multiple times, `retryablehttp` may need to read the request body multiple times.
+If the body passed to `Client.Do` implements [io.Seeker](`https://golang.org/pkg/io/#Seeker`), then this is achieved by rewinding the reader via a call to `Seek(0, 0)` on each retry.
+If the body does not implement `io.Seeker` then its contents will be read to an internal buffer just once, before the first attempt.
+Note that `io.Seeker` is implemented by `bytes.Buffer`, `bytes.Reader`, `strings.Reader`, `os.File`, and many other common sources for request bodies.

 Example Use
 ===========